sjn4048/Chalaoshi_CrawlAndAnalysis/README.md

 *****

-This is a test web crawler program intended for Chalaoshi.cn.
+This is a web crawler and data analysis program for Chalaoshi.cn.

 Free for any non-conmercial use (if any).